antoniaklja/kubewire/README.md

 # [WIP] Kubewire

-Self hosted secure and scalable VPN based on [WireGuard](https://www.wireguard.com) with Kubernetes integration.
+Self hosted and scalable VPN for Kubernetes based on [WireGuard](https://www.wireguard.com).

 > WireGuard is a secure network tunnel, operating at layer 3, implemented as a kernel virtual network
 > interface for Linux, which aims to replace both IPsec for most use cases, as well as popular user space and/or